 They will notice and highly appreciate your efforts (or think you’re a spy!) and this will open you more doors than you could possibly imagine !

-Story time : I once took a 3 days horseridding tour in Kirghizstan (awful, will never do again).
+Story time : I once did a 3 days horseridding tour in Kirghizstan (awful, will never do again).
 One night my 2 newly made companions from Quebec and I ended up staying in a family yurt camp with a bunch of other tourists.
 No kidding, but everyone was from a French speaking country : Belgium, Switzerland, Quebec and me from France.

 I left the dinner table while everyone was talking about their daily life back home and went to the yurt I was sleeping in.
 The mom of the Kirghiz family hosting us was making the beds.